wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-teams-phone-system/includes/2-configure-emergency-calling-plans.md

 We are looking at configuring Emergency Calling addresses first in this module as a phone number must be aligned to an emergency calling address.
 How this is configured varies by country/region.
 In the United States, you need to associate an emergency location when you assign the phone number to the user.
 In Europe, you need to associate an emergency location to the phone number when you acquire the phone numbers from Microsoft or your Operator Connect provider.

-## Define Emergency Calling Addresses
+## Define emergency calling addresses

 To add phone numbers to Teams, the first step is to configure emergency addresses.
 To Assign Calling plan numbers successfully in many European countries/regions such as Belgium, France, Germany, Ireland, Netherlands, and Spain, the emergency address must match the area code of the phone number area code of the number ordered from Microsoft.